tasniakader/Orthogonal-and-Special-Orthogonal-Groups-in-Lean/README.md

 Special thanks to Professor Jaclyn Lang for her support in this project.

 Contact
-If you have any questions or comments about this project, please contact tasniakader@outlook.com
+If you have any questions, comments, or suggestions, please contact tasniakader@outlook.com